TanStack/table/docs/api/features/sorting.md

 enableMultiSort?: boolean
 ```

 Enables/Disables multi-sorting for this column.
+By default is true, and multi-sort happens when the user holds `Shift` key and clicks a
+new column.

 ### `invertSorting`